lantrix/boxen/README.md

 ### Usage

-On a clean Windows 10 install, from an elevated/priveliged cmd.exe launch the [boxstarter](http://boxstarter.org):
+On a clean Windows 10 install, from an elevated/privileged cmd.exe launch the [boxstarter](http://boxstarter.org):

 	.\install-windows.cmd

+This will also run some post-boxstarter script `Complete-Bootstrap.ps1`